Merrill Douglas

 Merrill George Douglas (March 15, 1936 – March 1, 2025) was an American professional football player who was a running back in the National Football League (NFL) for the Chicago Bears, Dallas Cowboys, and Philadelphia Eagles.
 He played college football for the Utah Utes.

-Early years
+Early life

 Douglas attended Granite High School, before transferring to Olympus High School.
 He received All-state honors at fullback twice.
 He accepted a football scholarship from the University of Utah.

 As a junior for the Utes, he became a starter and had 83 carries for 504 yards (second on the team), with a 6.1-yard average and 7 touchdowns.
 As a senior, he posted 97 carries for 646 yards (second in the league), with a 6.7-yard average and 10 touchdowns, while also leading the conference in scoring.
 He also lettered in baseball.

 In 1988, he was inducted into the Utah Sports Hall of Fame.